 - 5.14.
 The community has identified a need to retain certain named facilities within the village and prevent them from being converted to residential, so that the vital functions of these facilities for the village are maintained. - 5.15.
 Retaining key community facilities will benefit the long term economic and social sustainability of the village.
-The third paragraph of the policy offers support for the improvement or enhancement of existing community facilities.
-In some cases, this may come about wholly or partly as a result of developer contributions.
-See also list of projects within the Community Infrastructure Levy (CIL) list within the appendix, which relative contributions could also be delivered towards. - 5.16.
+See also list of projects within the Community Infrastructure Levy (CIL) list within the appendix, which relative contributions could also be delivered towards - 5.16.
 These facilities are also important in the value to the character of the village that they provide.